Transverse $\mathcal F^T$-entropy and transverse Ricci flow for Riemannian foliations: Introduction

 We refer the readers to Section 3 for the relevant definitions.
 Combining with the similar arguments of \cite{FZ}, we have the following theorem.

 \begin{thm} Let $(M,F, \mathfrak s)$ be the triple of the above theorem.
-Suppose that there is a bundle like metric $g$ admitting irreducible solutions for the baisc Seiberg-Witten equations.
-If $c^2_b(\mathfrak s)>0$, then for any bundle like metric $g$, we have that
+Suppose that there is a bundle like metric $g$ admitting an irreducible solution to the basic Seiberg-Witten equations.
+If $[c^2_b(\mathfrak s)]>0$, then for any bundle like metric $g$, we have that

 the equality holds if and only if $g$ is transverse K\"ahler Einstein and taut bundle like. \end{thm}